 Jump to: Alcohol intolerance treatments

 Can you be allergic to alcohol?
-Yes, but alcohol intolerance and an alcohol allergy are two very different things.
+Yes, but intolerance and an allergy are two very different things.

-This is an important distinction and one that needs to be made before we talk about ways to help solve your intolerance to alcohol.
-This is because the consumption of alcohol can sometimes lead to fatal consequences for people with a real allergy to alcohol, as opposed to a mere intolerance.
+This distinction is essential and one that needs clarification before we talk about ways to help your intolerance to alcohol.
+The reason for this is that the consumption of alcohol can sometimes lead to fatal consequences for people with a real ethanol allergy, as opposed to a mere intolerance.

 Luckily for most, a real allergy to alcohol is rare but comes with some very severe symptoms.